The sale and marketing of binary options is banned in the UK. Find out how they work and why we have concerns about them.

 Before 3 January 2018, binary options were regulated by the UK’s Gambling Commission.

 If you want to make a complaint against a binary option firm about a bet made before 3 January 2018, you should register your complaint with the dispute resolution body of the firm.

 For more information, visit the Gambling Commission's website.

 Binary option scams

-UK consumers are being increasingly targeted by binary options investment scams, which commonly promise higher than average returns for bets that never occur and manipulate software to distort prices and payouts.
-They also commonly refuse to return client funds and break all contact with customers.
+These scams often promise higher than average returns for bets that never occur, and manipulate software to distort prices and payouts.
+They also commonly refuse to return clients’ funds and break all contact with customers.

 Fraudsters often advertise on social media – the advertisements link to websites that are well-designed and professional looking.

 Remember, you should only deal with financial services firms that are authorised by us.
 You can find out if a firm is authorised by checking the Financial Services Register.